spcl/HTSIM/README.md

 - ```Switch-Fail-Start-After```: Defines after how many picoseconds the first switch fails.
 - ```Switch-Fail-Period```: Defines after how many picoseconds since the last error the next switch fails.
 - ```Switch-Fail-Max-Percent```: Between 0 and 1, defines the maximum percentage of failing switches.
+- ```Switch-Fail-Duration```:  If turned on, the switch fails for the duration specified in "Switch-Fail-Duration-Time."
+- ```Switch-Fail-Duration-Time```: Defines how many picoseconds the switch fails if "Switch-Fail-Duration" is turned on.

 <br/><br/>
 - ```Switch-Worst-Case```: Simulates complete failure of a switch.
 If turned on, affected switches are failing with 50% probability uniformly between 0 and 6 minutes long, and with 50% probability geometrically (with parameter 0.1) between 6 and 300 minutes long.
 - ```Switch-Worst-Case-Start-After```: Defines after how many picoseconds the first switch fails.